WittmannF/fastai-dlpt2-notes/lesson-8.md

 - broadcast into squared
 - they dont have to be in the same rank
 - you can normalize by channel with no limnes of code

-### Break
+- **Class Break**
   - Goal make code faster
   - how to do our own stuff
   - how to write codes fast
   - broadcast trick is one of the best for making loops fater.

-## Einstein summation
+### Einstein summation
 - Popularized by einsteing for higher rank matrix
 - Compact representation for combining products and sums in a general way
 - if pytorch didnt have batchwise multiplication, noe new index oadded would transform it